 Old Salem Museums & Gardens– Before there was Winston-Salem, there was Salem.
 The historic buildings have been restored to serve as a living history museum, completed with interactive exhibits and costumed docents.
 900 Old Salem Road

 Kaleideum– Younger visitors will appreciate the interactive exhibits at the science museum, which has a planetarium, animal habitat, walking trails, and butterfly gardens.
 400 West Hanes Mill Road

 Reynolda House Museum of American Art– Set in the home of R.J. and Katharine Reynolds of tobacco fame, this museum features some of America’s most notable artists, from Mary Cassatt to Georgia O’Keefe.
+There’s also an adjacent botanical garden.
 2250 Reynolda Road

 Taste Carolina Food Tours– Experience the best of the city’s restaurants as well as history through a food tour.
 The Sunday walking tours go to eight eateries.
 Book your Winston Salem Food Tour here.
 Leaves from Foothills Brewing